PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots1.md

 Alert: whoever has the quirkiest fact on Alan Turing will receive a Mars bar at the end of the workshop in DataLab 2.
 </div>

-__2c__ Select, and subsequently read or watch at least one of the following sources:
+__2c__ Select, and subsequently read or watch at least one of the following sources gradatie:

 - Article: [Computing Machinery and Intelligence](https://academic.oup.com/mind/article/LIX/236/433/986238) (Turing, 1950)